Jcait/Project-knight-travails/README.md

 # Project-knight-travails

-This is a project that involves finding the shortest amount of moves a knight piece in chess can make to reach it's destination, The Full can be found on [The Odin Project](https://www.theodinproject.com/lessons/javascript-knights-travails)
+This is a project that involves finding the shortest amount of moves a knight piece in chess can make to reach it's destination.
+The full can be found on [The Odin Project](https://www.theodinproject.com/lessons/javascript-knights-travails)

 ## ToDo

 - Refactor Code
-- Look to make more efficiant
+- Look to make more efficient
-- Incorporate ways to shows multiple shortest route
+- Incorporate ways to show multiple shortest routes

 ## Starting out

-This project took the better part of a Week to do and honestly at one point I almost considered skipping it but that wouldn't accomplish anything and this project has been education and enjoyable.
+This project took the better part of a week to do, and honestly, at one point I almost considered skipping it but that wouldn't accomplish anything, and this project has been educational and enjoyable.

-As the project lists we want to create a function to find the shortest route from the start to the end.
+As the project lists, we want to create a function to find the shortest route from the start to the end.

 ```js
 const knightMoves = (start, target) => {